woernerm/luxury_python_template/README.md

 ## Supported Package Managers
 The luxury python template supports both pip and the super fast [uv](https://docs.astral.sh/uv/).
 If uv is installed, package.py will default to uv.
-Otherwise, pip is selected.
+Otherwise, pip is used.

 ## Example Report
 The `package.py` tool that comes with the template can generate a single,